Priority: - Prevent

 - Reproduces and disperses by seed.

 - It is common for kochia plants to break off from the parent plant and become a tumbleweed.
-As it blows in the wind seeds a further dispersed.
+As it blows in the wind, seeds will disperse.

 Habitat & Ecology

 - Roots can extend to at least 2.4 m deep with a horizontal radius of at least 2.4 m wide.
 This extensive root system allows the plant to draw much of the water from the soil mass.

 - Kochia is common on rangelands, pastures, fields, roadsides, ditches and other disturbed sites.

 - It is found across most of Canada on arid and semi-arid grasslands.

 - If consumed in large quantities, it can be toxic to livestock: cattle, sheep and horses.